TraceLD/ds4windows-fix/README.md

 ## Automated Installation

 *Disclaimer: This installer requires PowerShell.
-Regular version of the fix makes use of only Batchfile.*
+Regular version of the fix makes use of only Batchfile.
+If your OS doesn't support PowerShell for whatever reason or you don't want to deal with it, skip to Manual Installation.*

 1. Download `inst.ps1` and `installer.bat` from [here](https://github.com/TraceLD/ds4windows-fix/releases/tag/final).